'Keep going!' - Relentless Man Utd send a message to title rivals with record-equalling Southampton rout | Goal.com

 Ole Gunnar Solskjaer had wanted a reaction from his Manchester United players but even he wouldn't have dreamed of what unfolded at Old Trafford on Tuesday night, as his side equalled the biggest win in Premier League history by putting nine unanswered goals past Southampton.

-For a team who like to do things the hard way, the game couldn't have been any easier.
-They were given a massive helping hand by Premier League debutante Alexandre Jankewtiz, who was sent for an early bath for an awful challenge on Scott McTominay with just 71 seconds on the clock, but Solskjaer's charges deserve enormous credit for the ruthless way in which they put their visitors to the sword.
+For a team who likes to do things the hard way, the game couldn't have been any easier.
+They were given a massive helping hand by Premier League debutant Alexandre Jankewitz, who was sent for an early bath for an awful challenge on Scott McTominay with just 71 seconds on the clock, but Solskjaer's charges deserve enormous credit for the ruthless way in which they put their visitors to the sword.

 Granted, there will be those that will point to the fact that this historic win came against a Southampton side that ended with nine players on the pitch, but this was a statement of United's character.